snimu/blog/contents/hnet-image/article.md

     - Video tends to be much more compressible over time than space
     - Imagine a blue sky background over hundreads of frames; we can compress the hell out of that
     - So if it works it should be worth it (but we might need to dismiss the per-image bidirectional attention, unfortunately)
+- H-Net provides a unique way to add autdio-information to the model:
+  - Deeper stages of the model have a higher model dimension than ones closer to the in- and output
+  - For reducing the dimensionality, this switch is done by just cutting away the excess part of the vector (I have ideas for what to do with those parts, but I'll get to them in another article)
+  - For increasing the dimensionality, the missing part of the vector is added by concatenating a learned vector of the dimensionality that is missing
+  - This vector could encode information about sound in the video!
+  - We can get the vector by running another, smaller H-Net in parallel that just encodes the audio
+    - appending a single vector three times per forward pass requires very little communication, so the second model could be run in parallel very easily
+  - Audio and video are always synched, so adding one audio vector per video frame makes sense
+  - If the reduction / increase in dimensionality is small, the audio model can be much smaller than the video model (it can also be smaller otherwise by just reducing its dimensionality)
+  - The only issue I can see with this is that we'd either have to chunk the audio-model outputs the same way as the video model outputs, or interpolate between the chunks in an appropriate way, which would add a lot of complexity
 - can add audio information by replacing the learned vector used to extend the dimensionality with audio information
   - this can use a much smaller H-Net for audio
   - temporal chunking must be the same, but only use one vector for each video frame, so no spacial chunking needed